hdsu-bioquant/hdsu-bioquant.github.io/_pages/home.md

   </a>
 </div>

-**We are always interested in hosting bachelor/master/rotation students!** Do not hesitate to contact use if you are interested in topics such as
+**We are always interested in hosting bachelor/master/rotation students!** Do not hesitate to contact us if you are interested in topics such as

 * computational gene regulation
 * epigenetics